jimktrains/ffsyncsearch/README.rst

 My FireFox Sync
 ---------------

-I want to build something that can sync my bookmarks and history in order to turn them into a searchable archive.
+Create a searchable archive from my my bookmarks and history.
 Too often I find I can't quite google something or there is a lot of noise in FF's history sidebar.

 config.ini
 ----------